Used in preparing data for machine learning models.

 Feature Scaling is a preprocessing step in machine learning that involves adjusting the range and distribution of feature values.

-This ensures that all features contribute equally to the model’s performance, especially when they are measured on different scales, which is particularly important for distance-based algorithms, Principal Component Analysis, and optimization techniques like gradient descent.
+This ensures that all features contribute equally to the model’s performance, especially when they are measured on different scales, which is particularly important for distance-based algorithms, Principal Component Analysis, and optimization techniques like Gradient Descent.

 By using methods like normalization and standardization, you can enhance the performance and accuracy of your models.